LollosoSi/bruxism-detector/README.md

 - (optional) a sleep tracker

 ## **Software you need**
-- Arduino IDE with "CMSIS-DSP" Library
+- Arduino IDE with "CMSIS-DSP" and "ArduinoBLE" Libraries
 - Processing with "Sound" Library
 - Python with numpy, pandas, sklearn, openpyxl libraries.
 Use pip to install these.